In France, two finance laws with tax provisions were enacted—one on 29 December 2017 and the other on 31 December 2017.

 The new documentation to be included (in addition to information already required) concerns information about:

 A “technical measure” in the Finance Law for 2018 is made in response to a decision of the French Constitutional Court concerning the rate of the CVAE (Cotisation sur la Valeur Ajoutée).
-The new measure provides that the rate of the CVAE will be determined for companies that satisfy conditions to be part of a French tax group (generally concerning the shareholding levels) on a “standalone basis” instead of on the basis of the combined revenues of all companies that are members of the group (even if no tax group was officially established).
+The new measure provides that the rate of the CVAE will be determined for companies that satisfy conditions to be part of a French tax group (generally concerning the shareholding levels) on the basis of the combined revenues of all companies that could be members of the group (even if no tax group was officially established) instead of on a stand-alone basis.

 It is anticipated that this measure could increase the CVAE burden of certain companies in France.